emilyxpan/cse15l-lab-reports/lab2/lab-report-2.md

 - I did not complete this step because my computer already had VScode installed.

 ## Remotely Connecting
 1. Open the terminal in VScode and type in `ssh expan@ieng6.ucsd.edu`.
 You will replace `expan` with your school username.
+Note: During this lab I had trouble using the course specific account so I will use expan@ieng6.ucsd.edu for this lab report.
 ![remotely_connecting1](remotely_connecting1.png)
 2. Press enter and you should be logged in.
 Your screen should look something like this:
 ![remotely_connecting2](remotely_connecting2.png)